This Masters proves PGA Tour is a lot more than just Tiger

 It’s probably a stretch to say that golf will ever be as popular as it was in the 2000s.
 Back then, the U.S. Open would often get top billing over the NBA Finals.
 But it’s still fun, and Tiger’s return will help popularize faces the average sports fan might not otherwise recognize.

 Mickelson recently said that he benefited from Woods more than anyone.
-May sound like a stretch considering Woods would repeatedly take tournament titles from him, but he’s right.
+Might sound like a stretch considering Woods would repeatedly take tournament titles from him, but he’s right.

 Just about every year that Tiger was listed as the highest-earning athlete in the world, Phil was listed second.
 When you’re the guy everybody is watching when Woods is between shots, sponsors are going to pay up.

-If he contends for the next few years, Tiger may play a similar role with the younger guys.
-Folks will tune in for him, but get to know everybody else.
-And once they do that, they’ll realize, that they don’t necessarily have to tune in for him — that the other guys are compelling on their own.
+If he contends for the next few years, Tiger might play a similar role with the younger guys.
+Folks will tune in for him but get to know everybody else.
+And once they do that, they’ll realize that they don’t necessarily have to tune in for him — that the other guys are compelling on their own.

 Sunday has the potential to be another gripping final round at the Masters.
 There’s star power at the top, and plenty of opportunity for history made.